michhar/jetson-gpu-yolov4/README.md

 ## Upload docker image to Azure container registry

 Follow instruction in [Push and Pull Docker images - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image for later use on another machine.

+IMPORTANT:  Docker may need to be configured to run with non-root user as in [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ## Deploy as an Azure IoT Edge module